-This year, at the Plenary Session of World Coffee Leaders Forum, six of the biggest names in the industry were invited to talk about one enveloping theme: science and communication.
+This year, at the Plenary Session of World Coffee Leaders Forum in Korea, six of the biggest names in the industry were invited to talk about one enveloping theme: science and communication.

 These two themes are paramount to the advancement of the industry.
 In just a few decades, third wave coffee has risen hard and fast – and research and innovation have led the charge.